py5coding/py5book/content/user_functions.md

     py5.println("mouse wheel")
 ```

-Observe that this Sketch does not define a `draw()` user function.
+Like the previous example, this Sketch does not define a `draw()` user function.
 A `draw()` function is not necessary for mouse events to be triggered.

 In addition to the above event functions, py5 also provides mouse-related properties and methods for you to use.
 They are: